Docket

 About Docket

 Docket is an AI-driven end-to-end testing platform that uses pixel-perfect coordinate capture and self-healing mechanisms to create robust tests for web, mobile, and desktop applications.
 It allows users to create tests using plain-language prompts, record actions via a browser extension, or leverage AI steps for dynamic flows.
 The platform is designed for QA engineers and developers who want to reduce test maintenance and flakiness.
 Docket's vision-based approach captures on-screen coordinates instead of DOM selectors, making it resilient to UI changes and capable of testing non-standard elements like canvases, iframes, and popups.
 It integrates with CI/CD pipelines, supports scheduled runs, and provides dedicated mailboxes for test notifications.
 Two-factor authentication adds security for teams.
+A self-hosted deployment option is now available, launched in July 2026 after community demand.
 Trusted by companies like eXp Realty, Centerpoint, and Nest Genomics, Docket aims to accelerate test validation and release cycles.
 Its self-healing feature automatically updates click locations when elements shift, significantly reducing maintenance overhead.
 Compared to traditional tools like Selenium or Cypress, Docket offers a deterministic, vision-first approach that avoids DOM dependency.
-However, teams needing pure API testing or on-premises deployment may need to look elsewhere.
+However, teams needing pure API testing may need to look elsewhere.

 Behind the Verdict